ZhenyingZhu/StudyNotes/ASP.md

 Seperate the structure of web application from the design elements or the rules for how to draw it.

+CSS rule order: the more specific rule wins the more general rule.
+It is not based on the order of rules.

+### CSS Naming

 HERE

 ## ASP.NET Web API